raphaelobinna/reach-dao/README.md

 # MY DAO

 - Zubar DAO, is a DAO built with Reach and React.
+- Reach is a programming language, which is used to easily build Dapps to know more about the Reach programming language - https://docs.reach.sh/index/
+- React is a javascript frontend framework.
 - Currently it is deployed on the algorand-testnet.